gitlabhq/omnibus-gitlab/doc/settings/database.md

 ### Upgrade a non-packaged PostgreSQL database

-You can upgrade the external database as suggested by the provider after stopping all the processes that are connected to the database (Puma, Sidekiq):
+You can upgrade the external database after stopping all the processes that are connected to the database (Puma, Sidekiq):

 ```shell
 sudo gitlab-ctl stop puma